pagemachine/cors/README.md

 ## Configuration

-All configuration options can be set via TypoScript setup in `config` or per page object in `page.config`.
+All configuration options can be set via TypoScript setup in `config.cors` or per page object in `page.config.cors`.
 The following options are available:

 | Option | Type | Description |
 | --- | --- | --- |